What does Nirvana mean in Buddhism? For Buddhists, Nirvana (also known as “Nibanna” in Pali) is the ultimate goal of practice.

-In the Buddhist world, everyone is engulfed in these fires that cause Dukkha…all the time.
+In the Buddhist world, everyone is engulfed in these fires that cause Dukkha…all the time (well, at least those who are not enlightened yet).
 What is important to remember is that Dukkha is not something permanent in our lives, but instead fueled by:

 Because these “fires” are “conditioned”, they can be ended.
 What remains after the fires are blown out, is nirvana.
 And nirvana is your natural, or “true”, being.
 Nirvana is what Shakyamuni Buddha explained as the Third Noble Truth.